Are fake reviews illegal? An interview with specialist attorney Karsten GuldenPublished: February 23, 2017 | Last updated: April 5, 2023

-After we've taken a general look at fake ratings in the first part of our blog series, we would now like to examine the legal aspects.
-We've asked Karsten Gulden, LL.M. - lawyer specializing in copyright and media law in Mainz, about fake ratings and legal consequences.
-He explains the liability and possible consequences for companies that buy positive ratings and those who want to harm competitors using negative ratings.
-In addition, we examine the question of whether online ratings can be trusted at all and what consumers can do about fake ratings.
+After we've taken a general look at the topic of fake ratings in the first part of our blog series, we would now like to examine the legal aspects.
+We've asked an expert who is familiar with the topic of Internet ratings.
+Karsten Gulden, LL.M. - lawyer specializing in copyright and media law in Mainz answers our questions about fake ratings and legal consequences.
+He explains questions about liability and possible consequences for companies that buy positive ratings as well as those who want to harm competitors using negative ratings.
+In addition, we examine the question whether online ratings can be trusted at all, and what consumers can do about fake ratings.

-Buying ratings, or simply giving yourself five stars.
-Can it be legally problematic?
+Buying ratings, or simply giving yourself 5 stars.
+Is this just a small boost to one's image, or can it be legally problematic?

-Comments and ratings paid for are often easy to spot because they follow a template.
+Bought comments and ratings are often easy to spot because they follow a template.
 Who is responsible for this?

 What can companies do about negative fake ratings from the competition?

-When does an expressed opinion turn into defamation or even abuse?
+Letting out anger over the last car purchase, at your competition or former service provider: when does expressed opinion turn into defamation or even abuse?

 In which cases is it recommended that a company get a lawyer?